History of the National Hockey League (1917–1942): Early years

 In its first years, the NHL continued the NHA's split season format.
 The first-half champion Canadiens fell to the second-half champion Toronto team in the 1918 playoffs for the O'Brien Cup by a combined score of 10–7 in a two-game, total goals series.
-The victory gave Toronto the right to face the Pacific Coast Hockey Association's champion, the Vancouver Millionaires, in the Stanley Cup final.
+The victory gave Toronto the right to face the Pacific Coast Hockey Association's champion, the Vancouver Millionaires, in the Stanley Cup Finals.
 The Torontos defeated Vancouver to become the first NHL team to win the Cup.

 The Canadiens won the NHL championship over the Senators in 1918–19, and traveled west to meet the PCHA's champion, the Seattle Metropolitans.
 The series is best remembered for its cancellation with the series tied at two wins, two losses, and a tie (2–2–1) due to the Spanish flu pandemic.
 Several players from both teams became ill, prompting health officials in Seattle to cancel the sixth, and deciding, game.
 Canadiens defenceman Joe Hall died as a result of the flu on April 5, 1919.

 Meanwhile, defending champions Toronto finished in last place in both halves of the 1918–19 season.
 On February 20, 1919, Toronto informed the league that it was withdrawing from competition.
 The NHL avoided being reduced to two teams for 1919–20 when the team was reorganized as the Toronto St. Patricks.
 The Quebec franchise also returned, (known for the season as the Quebec Athletic Club) increasing the league to four teams.
 The Quebec club posted a 4–20 record in 1919–20, despite the return of Malone.
 It was the franchise's final season in Quebec City, relocating to Hamilton, Ontario, in 1920 to become the Hamilton Tigers.